getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### Windows

+* [Laragon](https://laragon.org/) portable, isolated, fast & powerful universal development environment for PHP, Node.js, and more.
+It is fast, lightweight, easy-to-use and easy-to-extend.
 * [XAMPP](https://www.apachefriends.org/index.html) provides Apache, PHP, and MySQL in one simple package.
 * [EasyPHP](http://www.easyphp.org/) provides a personal Web hosting package as well as a more powerful developer version.
 * [MAMP for Windows](http://mamp.info) is a long-time Mac favorite, but now available for Windows.